Symptoms of victimization: Categories of outcomes

 Symptoms of victimization may include negative physical, psychological, or behavioral consequences that are direct or indirect responses (see physical symptoms section) to victimization experiences.
 Symptoms in these categories sometimes overlap, are closely related, or cause each other.
-For example, a behavioral symptom such as an increase in aggressiveness or irritability may be part of a particular psychological outcome such as posttraumatic stress disorder.
+For example, a behavioral symptom such as an increase in aggressiveness or irritability may be part of a particular psychological outcome such as Post-traumatic stress disorder.
 Much of the research on symptoms of victimization is cross-sectional (researchers only collected data at one point in time).
 From a research perspective this means that the symptoms are associated with victimization, but the causal relationship is not always established and alternative explanations have not been ruled out.
 Some of the symptoms described also may put individuals at risk for victimization.
 For example, there may be a two-way relationship between victimization and certain internalizing symptoms such as depression or withdrawal, such that victimization increases these symptoms, and individuals exhibiting these symptoms may be targeted for victimization more often than others.